 Programme sections (the sections and their full selections are online at leedsfilm.com):

 Fanomenon is the UK’s major genre celebration, showcasing the largest programme of the best new horror, sci-fi, fantasy and action films from all over the world.
 We have a strong reputation of presenting work by new and aspiring international genre filmmakers to dedicated and enthusiastic audiences and industry representatives.
-As the UK’s sole affiliated member of the European Fantastic Film Festivals Federation Fanomenon exclusively hosts an annual Silver Melies Competition and we are particularly interested in short genre titles produced in the UK and EU for competition consideration.
-The Silver Melies winner in 2013 was Death of a Shadow (Dir.
-Tom van Avermaet, Belgium/France).
+The section has several dedicated short-film programmes and competitions.

 Cinema Versa is inspired by the underground festival ethos, the home of radical documentaries and offbeat live events with two leading themes: 'Music on Film' and 'Underground Voices'.
 Screenings take place both in cinemas and unconventional venues across the city featuring live performances and gatherings, informative workshops and outstanding, challenging films.

-LIFF has long been dedicated to unearthing rarely screened classics from the archive and importing rare film prints from around the world.
-We have established a new section to showcase a broad selection celebrating film history.
-In 2013 we screened a retrospective selection of the Japanese master Masaki Kobayashi alongside the early films of Polish avant-gardist Walerian Borowczyk and a season of influential European Catalyst Films, the first examples of historical film movements.
+LIFF has long been dedicated to celebrating film history, unearthing rarely screened classics from the archive and importing rare film prints from around the world.
+In 2014 we screened a retrospective selection of the Swedish master Ingmar Bergman alongside a look at the works of the Spanish greats Berlanga and Bardem, and we shone a light on films from the First World War and its cinematic heritage.

-• Feature Films must be submitted to the Film Festival by Friday 29th August and Shorts by 19th September 2014.
+• All Films must be submitted to the Film Festival by Friday 31st August 2015

-• Only films completed after 1st January 2013 will be considered for the competitive sections.
-However, the Film Festival does consider archive film programming and older films for non-competitive sections, which can be submitted in the same way as new ones.
+• Only films completed after 1st January 2014 will be considered for the competitive sections (except dance films which we accept if they were completed after January 2013.)
+The Film Festival also considers archive film programming and older films for non-competitive sections, which can be submitted in the same way as new ones.

 • Any genre and any length of film will be considered – anything under 45 minutes is classified as a short, anything over 45 minutes is classified as a feature.